SignSparK: Efficient Multilingual Sign Language Production via Sparse Keyframe Learning: Experiments

 \subsection{Qualitative Results}

 In \cref{fig:qual_results}, we present qualitative examples on all four training datasets.
 On the challenging BOBSL dataset, \papername{} was able to faithfully reproduce body posture, hand positions, and common handshapes such as open palms and pointing gestures when given keyframe anchors.
 While occasional inaccuracies, such as incomplete hand closures, were observed, these were often caused by imprecisions in the ground-truth SMPL-X and MANO reconstructions provided by current single-view extraction approaches.
 On T2P SLP, \papername{} demonstrates clear advantages over SOKE~\cite{zuo2024signs}, as we find that \papername{} achieves consistently accurate signing with coherent articulations across consecutive signs.
-As for photorealism comparisms, we adopt 3DGS~\cite{kerbl20233d} to render photorealistic avatars with diverse physical attributes.
-Unlike SignGAN~\cite{saunders2022signing}, which has difficulty modeling fine-grained and bimanual interactions, our 3D avatar formulation preserves precise hand geometry, and thus results in more natural and intelligible renderings.
+To render photorealistic avatars, we pair \papername{} with HuGeDiff~\cite{ivashechkin2025hugediff} due to its lightweight design, but note that \papername{} is inherently compatible with any SMPL-based 3DGS pipeline (e.g., GUAVA~\cite{zhang2025guava}).
+As seen in \cref{fig:qual_results}, the 3DGS renderings preserve precise hand geometry and yield more intelligible signing than GAN-based pipelines such as SignGAN~\cite{saunders2022signing}, which struggle to model fine-grained bimanual interactions.
+Further video comparisons are also provided in the supplementary to better demonstrate \papername{}'s generative performance.